getsentry/sentry-replay/README.md

 ## Pre-Requisites

-For the sentry-replay integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) and the [rrweb package](https://www.npmjs.com/package/rrweb) installed.
+For the sentry-replay integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) installed.

 ## Installation